Burns Park (Detroit)

 Burns Park was a baseball park located in Springwells Township, near Detroit, Michigan.
 The stadium was the Sunday home of the Detroit Tigers in the American League starting in 1900, as baseball games were not permitted on Sundays within Detroit city limits.
-The last game at Burns Park was played some time between 1902 and 1909.
+Recorded major league games were played at Burns Park in 1901 and 1902.
+The last ball game of any kind at Burns Park was played some time between 1902 and 1909 per one source, while local newspapers reported amateur games being played there as late as 1914.

 History

-Burns Park was built in response to blue laws, which prevented Sunday games from being played at Bennett Park, the team's primary home park.
-The park was named for the Tigers' then-owner, James D. Burns, who built the ballpark on his own property.
+Burns Park was built in 1900, in response to blue laws, which prevented Sunday games from being played at Bennett Park, the team's primary home park.
+The park was west of the then-city limits of Detroit.
+The park was named for the Tigers' then-owner, James D. Burns, who built the ballpark on property that he owned.

-Though the general location of the park is agreed upon, sources vary on the precise location of the ballpark.
-It was beyond the Detroit city limits, due to the blue laws, and it was in the vicinity of Livernois Avenue, Vernor Highway, Dix Street, Waterman Street, and railroad tracks.
-However, no known maps of the area exist showing the park, and descriptions of the park's location are contradictory.
+No known maps of the area exist showing the park, and descriptions of the park's location are sometimes contradictory.
+However, contemporary sources help pin it down.
+The 1901 city directory gives the location as "southwest corner Toledo Avenue and Waterman Avenue".
+Later city directories call the ballpark "West End Park" and give the same location.

-The April 25, 1900, Detroit Free Press report stated that park was to have covered seating for 1,200 and open bleachers for about another 2,300.
+The April 25, 1900, Detroit Free Press report states that the new park is to be located "south of the stock yards, at the corner of Waterman and Dix Avenues".
+(Dix and Toledo, the latter since renamed Vernor Highway, both cross Waterman at the same point from different angles.)
+The article further states that the new ballpark is to have covered seating for 1,200 and open bleachers for about another 2,500.
 The only known references to the park are text; no photographs or diagrams of the park are known to exist.

-The stadium was built quickly, and in 1901 strong wind blew the roof off of the grandstand.
+Some sources place the ballpark adjacent to Livernois Street.
+However, contemporary newspaper writeups indicate taking the Baker or Sherman cars to Livernois, and then walking three blocks west to the ballpark at Waterman Avenue.

+Maps of the general area indicate a rectangular block on that corner, bounded to the west by Beard Street and to the south by Stratton Street, resulting in a block that was (and still is) wider east-west than it is north-south.